sensiloles/quit-smoking-bot/README.md

 ## Command-Line Options

-All scripts support these options:
+All `run.sh` and `install-service.sh` scripts support these options:

 - `--token YOUR_BOT_TOKEN` - Specify the Telegram bot token
 - `--force-rebuild` - Forces a complete rebuild of Docker images
 - `--cleanup` - Performs additional cleanup of Docker resources
+- `--tests` - Runs the test suite after building the image.
+If tests fail, the script will stop (won't start the bot or install the service).
 - `--help` - Displays usage information and options

 *Note:* Test configuration is managed by `pytest.ini` located in the `tests/` directory.